 I’m sure everyone is familiar with asthma to some degree.
-I think there’s at least one kid in every school who has asthma and relies on an inhaler to be able to get through P.E. or band practice (shout-out to my little brother, who has asthma and played the clarinet in high school).
-Despite the stereotype of nerdy kids with asthma, it’s a very common disease that affects tons of professional athletes and musicians.
+I think there’s at least one kid in every school who has asthma and relies on an inhaler to be able to get through P.E. or band practice.
+It’s a very common disease that affects many professional athletes and musicians.
 When properly treated and managed, the disease doesn’t hold you back from doing anything you want to do.
 When not well controlled, asthma can be very serious, and even life threatening.

-So, what is asthma, anyway?
-How does it work?
-Asthma is an inflammatory condition that affects the lungs, which affects how well a person is able to breathe.
-Asthma is believed to be caused by a combination of environmental factors and genetics; meaning that it can run in families, and may be triggered by allergies or things like pollution.
-It can cause a wheezing sound when you breathe, a feeling of being unable to catch your breath, coughing, tightness of the chest, which can become worse with exercise or during the night.
+Asthma is an inflammatory condition that affects the lungs.
+In turn, this affects how well a person is able to breathe.
+Asthma is believed to be caused by a combination of environmental factors and genetics.
+In other words, it can run in families, and may be triggered by allergies or things like pollution.
+Asthma can cause a wheezing sound when you breathe, a feeling of being unable to catch your breath, coughing, and tightness of the chest.
+It can become worse with exercise or during the night.
 Fun fact: the word asthma actually comes from the Greek word for panting.

 Side note: make sure your inhalers aren’t expired.
 Sometimes when people keep a rescue inhaler just in case of emergency, but haven’t had symptoms in a while, they forget to make sure it’s still good.
 Set yourself a reminder in your phone to reorder the inhaler a few weeks before expiration.
 Better to have it and not need it, then need it and not have it work.
 That goes for all medicine.

-Asthma is usually treated with anti-inflammatories and steroids, but the method of delivery can depend on the type of asthma, the severity and the frequency.
-Most people with asthma end up with some type of inhaler.
-Inhalers for asthma differ.
-Some combine two medications into one inhaler, some are simply a steroid, and some help to dilate the airways to allow air to flow easier.
-There are also at home nebulizers, which are the same kinds of medications found in an inhaler, but better for people who have a hard time using inhalers.
+Home nebulizers are helpful.
+They utilize the same kinds of medications found in an inhaler, but are better for people who have a hard time using inhalers.
 Children, infants, and older adults with asthma commonly use nebulizers.
 This method takes a little longer than an inhaler does, but is equally effective.
 Following a severe asthma attack, the doctor may prescribe a short course of oral steroids (corticosteroids in pill form) to help reduce the inflammation and help your body to recover, while also preventing another attack.
-Steroids can have some unpopular side effects, but usually when taken for less than two weeks, side effects are minimized.
 They are very effective.
-You may not love taking them, but they can be an absolute lifesaver when they are needed.
-Of course, you should see your asthma specialist to discuss your options.

 #asthma #asthmasucks #asthmaattack #asthmatic #inhaler #nebulizer #breathing #awareness #awarenessribbons #cancerribbons #lungs #inflammation #wheezing